James-S-Santangelo/paper-rcourse/paper.md

 teaching content of each lesson objective, taught in-class using live-coding.[^1]
-   - These submodules cover all concepts necessary to understand the lesson content and complete the take-home assigments and in-class exercises.
-In lectures where the explicit goal was not to learn programming, but a topic such as `Statistical Modeling`, we used the coding submodules to explain the concept while concurrently demonstrating how to use programming to create and apply statistical models to data.
+   - These submodules cover all concepts necessary to understand the lesson content and complete the take-home assignments and in-class exercises.
+In lectures where the explicit goal was not to learn programming (i.e. the statistics and modelling module) the coding snippets were used to explain the concept while concurrently demonstrating how to use programming to create and apply statistical models to data.
-3. *Interleaved Exercises*: Coding exercises or discussion points during the lecture to assess and confirm that students are following along.
+3. *Interleaved Exercises*: Coding exercises or discussion points during the lecture were added to assess and confirm that students are following along.
    - These exercises serve to both challenge the students and slowly build confidence in the lesson material.
-   - Notably, if many students struggle to successfully complete the exercise, this is a way for instructors to identify which concepts to go over more thoroughly or clear up any misunderstandings made along the way.
+   - Notably, if many students struggle to successfully complete the exercise, this is a way for instructors to identify which concepts to go over more thoroughly or clear up any misunderstandings.
 4. *Summative Assignment*: A comprehensive assignment to test the competency of students on the lesson material.
    - Assignments were designed to challenge the students to apply the techniques and concepts from the lesson to solve new problems, demonstrating their understanding of the material.
-   - Each assignment covers two lectures worth of course material.
+   - Each assignment covers two lectures of the course material.

 We have found that this combination of clear lesson outlines, coding submodules, interleaved exercises, and summative assignments gave each lecture a